 Half-Marathon Coffeeneuring Ride #7 (Plus a Bonus)

-20141109_MarshalsMe?
-Run a half-marathon?
-Don’t be silly!
-I only run if it’s raining and I really need to get to my car.
-Otherwise, I either ride or just walk and get wet.
-00-winky A local cyclist asked me to ride as a road marshal in support of The Virginia Running Festival at Christopher Newport University (CNU) on November 9th.
+A local cyclist asked me to ride as a road marshal in support of The Virginia Running Festival at Christopher Newport University (CNU) on November 9th.
 Arriving early was an easy way to knock out my final 2014 Coffeeneuring Challenge drink.
 I opted to ride to the event since I knew the streets would be mostly empty.
 I hit the dark roads at 5:30am and rode seven miles to a Dunkin Donuts near the venue (12425 Warwick Blvd).
 Once there, I met a riding buddy, aka my “bike wife,” for breakfast and hot chocolate.
-Continue reading
+Continue reading “Half-Marathon Coffeeneuring Ride #7 (Plus a Bonus)”

 2014 Coffeeneuring Challenge #6